How to Make Changes after Registration

 Once the drop/add period ends for a semester, no further adds or late registration is permitted.
 Students may still withdraw from courses (with a grade of "W" recorded and no refund) until the date specified in the semester calendar.
 Any request to change to or from "audit" status must be submitted by the end of the drop/add period.

 A course that begins later than the first week of a semester is known as a modular course.
 A modular course may be added no later than one day after its start date.
 Full refund for a modular course ends the business day before the course begins.
-Refund tiers for modular courses may be found at www.bucks.edu/refundschedule.
+Refund tiers for modular courses may be found on the Tuition Refund Policy page.

 Instructor-Initiated.
 An instructor may withdraw students from courses for lack of attendance until the deadline for mid-term grades.
-Students will be notified by the Office of Admissions, Records, and Registration when a instructor has withdrawn them from class(es).
+Students will be notified by the Registrar's Office when an instructor has withdrawn them from class(es).
 Students may appeal the withdrawal to the Committee on Academic Performance if they believe the instructor-initiated withdrawal is unjustified.

 Failure to attend class is not an official withdrawal.
 Students who discontinue class attendance and who do not complete the official withdrawal procedures may receive a grade of F.

-Students may withdraw from a course(s) by completing a withdrawal form in the Office of Admissions, Records, and Registration.
-Students who are unable to withdraw from class(es) in person may do so by sending written notice, by letter, fax, or appropriate form, to the Office of Admissions, Records, and Registration.
-The withdrawal becomes effective the day that the Office of Admissions, Records, and Registration receives written notice.
+Students may withdraw from a course(s) by completing the online Withdrawal Form.
+The withdrawal becomes effective the day that the Registrar's Office receives the form.
 It must be received before the deadline which is stated in the College calendar.

 No appeal for a change of a grade to W will be considered after three years have elapsed since the end of the semester or session in which the grade was received.